spunit07042001/spunit07042001/README.md

 - 👋 Hi, I’m PUNIT SONI
 - 👀 I’m interested in Cyber and security
 - 🌱 I’m currently learning Bechelor of Computer Application
-- 🌱 I'm also currently learning Ethical HAcking
+- 🌱 I'm also currently learning Ethical HAcking and Web Designing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me E-mail- spunit07042001@gmail.com